brevzin/cpp_proposals/2945_format_time_point/format-time_point.md

 Note that this is not specific to ranges and views at all, I'm just using it as a simple example.

 Allowing more common logic into the specifiers simply avoids this problem.
+We don't have to figure out how and when to wrap arguments, since the logic entirely lives in the specifier.
+Here, I'm not trying to solve the general capture problem, I'm only trying to help a little bit more in the context of `time_point`s.

 ## Why not use precision?